 - Primary and Secondary Belt Cleaners (Scrapers) for resolving carryback issues once and for all

 - Easy-Change Dust Curtain that interrupts airflow and allows dust to settle on the conveyor belt

 - Unique Peaked Hood Design for greater containment of escaped material and less settling of dust

-- Tailseal with skirting and strip rubber that create a tight seal at the rear of the chute work
+- Tailseal with skirting and strip rubber that creates a tight seal at the rear of the chute work

-The components of our conveyor skirting system are also simple and affordable to install, and they require no welding.
+Our conveyor skirting system components are also simple and affordable to install, and they require no welding.

 Take Total Control of Conveyor Dust Starting Today